Who Owns Universal Studios? | History & Fun Facts

 Sorting Hat at Universal's Islands of Adventure

-General Electric (2011): Due to a series of costly acquisitions and potentially lower than expected cash flow from these acquisitions Vivendi was straddled with debt and looking to sell off some of its assets.
+General Electric (2011): Due to a series of costly acquisitions and potentially lower-than-expected cash flow from these acquisitions Vivendi was straddled with debt and looking to sell off some of its assets.

-General Electric who also owned NBC at the time would emerge as a bidder and after acquiring Universal (which included Universal Studios Hollywood, Universal Studios Florida and Universal Pictures) would form the massive media conglomerate still known today as NBCUniversal.
+General Electric who also owned NBC at the time would emerge as a bidder and after acquiring Universal (which included Universal Studios Hollywood, Universal Studios Florida, and Universal Pictures) would form the massive media conglomerate still known today as NBCUniversal.

 Who Currently Owns Universal Studios?